paulo-normando/paulo-normando/README.md

 ![WhatsApp Image 2022-07-19 at 07 34 08](https://user-images.githubusercontent.com/91965545/180837266-6d13e584-a7da-4fd6-8ddf-fab63a9466fa.jpeg)

 # Hi there 👋, I'm Paulo Normando
-I'm an Android developer from Brazil, who loves new challenges and doesn't miss the opportunity to learn new things.
-I'm organized, punctual and always available to help you, I try to be surrounded by people who bring out the best in me, helping me to always perform to the best of my ability.
-So I want to share with you a little bit of what I feel when I program and give back with everything I know.

 <div>

 <div>

-### Stats
 <img height="130em" style="margin: 0 16px 0 90px" src = "https://github-readme-stats.vercel.app/api?username=paulo-normando&show_icons=true&theme=dracula"/>
 <img height="130em" style="margin: 0 16px 0 90px" src = "https://github-readme-streak-stats.herokuapp.com?user=paulo-normando&theme=dracula"/>
 <img height="130em" style="margin: 0 16px 0 90px" src = "https://github-readme-stats.vercel.app/api/top-langs/?username=paulo-normando&layout=compact&theme=dracula"/>
+ I'm an Android developer from Brazil, who loves new challenges and doesn't miss the opportunity to learn new things.
+I'm organized, punctual and always available to help you, I try to be surrounded by people who bring out the best in me, helping me to always perform to the best of my ability.
+So I want to share with you a little bit of what I feel when I program and give back with everything I know.

 </div>